racinmat/depth-voxelmap-estimation/README.md

  - 2018-03-11--02-04-09 only 100 depth bins, using softmax also for inference, learning rate 1e-4 (as above), decay is *0.9
  - 2018-03-11--14-40-26 same as above, but initial learning rate is 1e-5
  - 2018-03-11--15-30-10 same as above, but initial learning rate is 1e-4, decay is correct, *0.1 (dividing by 10)
+ - 2018-03-11--16-59-14 same as above, but loss from the other paper, Estimating Depth from Monocular Images... tried